 Healthy and secure crops mean farmers can plan their agricultural activities with confidence, invest in better farming practices, and maintain a steady income.
 By adopting effective measures to protect crops from wild animals, farmers safeguard their livelihoods, reduce dependency on external loans, and contribute to the stability of the agricultural sector.
 Moreover, crop protection helps maintain harmony between farming communities and wildlife by using sustainable, non‑harmful methods that deter animals without endangering them.

-Best Ways of Repelling Wild Animals Without Harming Them
+Best Ways of Repelling Wild Animals Without Harming Them Include:

 - Sound alarms